Sarah McNabb talks SEO trends for 2020 on the AMA Chicago panel.

 Chatbots tend to be successful when they act more human:

 - The best chatbots know exactly when to transfer a conversation to a human.
 Most bots are great for simple interactions – but for complex conversations, human intervention is still necessary.

 - And while humans interacting with a chatbot might not be 100% clear in their communication, a smart bot should be able to understand intent.
 For example, a financial chatbot should be able to understand what a user means when they ask, “how much money do I have” instead of a specific query like “what is my account balance”.

 - Never pretend your bot is human – people will know the difference.
 But, giving your bot a human identity can make interactions more enjoyable.
 For example, Alexa, Cortana, and Siri all have distinct personalities that seem to be a hit with users.

-- While three dot typing indicators are simple, they can have a big impact on making the bot seem more human.
-We are used to waiting a bit for a response, so seeing the three dots lets us know an answer is on the way and as a bonus of using typing indicators is creates the impression the bot is “thinking”.
+- While three-dot typing indicators are simple, they can have a big impact on making the bot seem more human.
+We are used to waiting a bit for a response, so seeing the three dots lets us know an answer is on the way and as a bonus of using typing indicators it creates the impression the bot is “thinking”.